 Reason for Travelling to Puerto in August

 If I may inquire is it not correct that in order to encourage people to travel on long holidays is for the government to prevent the skyrocketing of prices especially in prime destination areas?
-While it has been usual and customary, that during the "peak season" prices in tourist spots are almost, if not already, beyond reach of the ordinary traveller, it may be worth consideration imposing a price ceiling even just on hotel rates during the "holiday economics" season.
+While it has been usual and customary, that during the "peak season" prices in tourist spots are almost, if not already, beyond the reach of the ordinary traveler, it may be worth consideration imposing a price ceiling even just on hotel rates during the "holiday economics" season.
 With this country’s usual slow economy, traveling is now considered a luxury.
-In fact, even during my younger days, I can no longer recall the last time when, as a family, we travelled to a resort.
-All I can remember is we went to a beach, I think somewhere in Batangas, during a company sponsored outing.
-But such event was rare.
+In fact, even during my younger days, I can no longer recall the last time when, as a family, we traveled to a resort.
+All I can remember is we went to a beach, I think somewhere in Batangas, during a company-sponsored outing.
+But such an event was rare.

 I really can't remember why we opted to visit the place.
-I recall that we were planning to go to Majayjay, Laguna to see the now famous Majayjay falls and enjoy its crystal clear yet very cold waters.
-Then, all of the sudden, there had been change of heart and plans.
-I figured that Majayjay may not provide the "night life" unlike in Puerto.
+I recall that we were planning to go to Majayjay, Laguna to see the now-famous Majayjay falls and enjoy its crystal clear yet very cold waters.
+Then, all of a sudden, there had been a change of heart and plans.
+I figured that Majayjay may not provide the "nightlife" unlike in Puerto.
 I had been to Majayjay and seeing the Majayjay falls and bathe in its waters is indeed an experience to behold.
 Yet, the place is quite rural and its enigmatic feel is not that kind of place, in the meantime, that may suit our taste.
-We still long for the night life!
+We still long for nightlife!
 Continuous party with beautiful girls hanging around, or that "good time" is not available in Majayjay.
 Thus, Puerto may be a better choice.
-Both nature and the night life can be found in Puerto.
+Both nature and nightlife can be found in Puerto.

 Puerto is also the nearest alternative to Boracay.
 Depending on the traffic and road condition, it is just more than three (3) hours away from Cubao to the port of Batangas